naomai/php-layers/docs/Documentation.md

 - `id` - a zero-based index of the layer in Layer Stack, counting from the bottom.
 If negative, count from the last layer.

-!(Negative indexes are like a copy of the positive part, where the imaginary last layer is ending on -1 position)[getLayerByIndex.webp]
+![Negative indexes are like a copy of the positive part, where the imaginary last layer is ending on -1 position](images/getLayerByIndex.webp)

 **Returns** `Layer` object matching the index provided, or `null` if invalid.